daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 **Connection:** Choose four relevant connections from the Focus Connections list.

 **Additional Equipment:** The weapon, tool, ou other special item ou substance (if any) required to engage in the particular style of combat.
-For instance, a dose of level 5 poison for Fights Dirty ou Murders, a trophy from a previously defeated foe for Battles Robots, ou stylish clothes for Fights With Panache.
+For instance, a dose of level 5 poison for Se Bat Sans Respecter de Règle ou Murders, a trophy from a previously defeated foe for Battles Robots, ou stylish clothes for Combat avec Panache.

 **Minor Effect Suggestions:** The target is so dazzled by your expertise that it is dazed for one round, hindering all of its tasks.